-HR and Payroll leadership face many daunting tasks in planning and execution specifically related to HR, Payroll and overlapping IT operations.
 These challenges often have major impacts to Merger & Acquisition success rates.
-Adding to the challenge, most M&A deals land on HR and Payroll (and HRIT) without much warning and often without additional resourcing help to handle a successful operational consolidation effort.
+Adding to the challenge, most M&A deals land on HR and Payroll (and HRIT) without much warning and often without additional help in that effort.

 - Fit-gap of incoming population HR and Payroll process requirements to ensure minimal impact to employees.